 AT THE STADIUM

 Eating inside the stadium is not an experience worth remembering.
-It is definitely worth to pay a visit to the clubhouse of one of the local rugby clubs: Amatori Rugby Parma.
-It is located just 10 metres before the stadium’s ticket office on the right.
-You’ll know when you get there, let the grilled meat scent guide you.
-A sandwich and a beer cost about 10 €.
+It’s definitely worth paying a visit to the Zebre clubhouse: it is located just 10 metres before the stadium’s ticket office on the right, and here you can find some historical shirts and a nice bar.
+However, eating there it’s not remarkable.

 IN THE CITY

 • Walter – la clinica del panino.
 What’s better than an ice-cold beer and a fat sandwich?
 For that, you must visit Walter.
-There you’ll find at least 50 different types of sandwich which all cost about 4-5€ and a 0.5L beer on top of that will add about 4€.
+There you’ll find at least 50 different types of sandwich which all cost about 5-6€ and a 0.5L beer on top of that will add about 5€.
+For those who want to save some money while still having a tasty meal.

 Culatello and gnocco fritto, two of the local delicacies.